 - Lymphatic Support: Dry Brushing, Red Clover, Calendula

-- Gut Health: A leaky gut can cause an increase in toxins released from parasites into the bloodstream.
-Supporting the gut with L-glutamine can protect the GI tract from toxins released during parasite-killing.
+- Gut Health: A leaky gut can cause an increase in substances released from parasites into the bloodstream.
+Supporting the gut with L-glutamine can help protect the GI tract from substances released during parasite management.

 - Address constipation: Magnesium citrate, Triphala